Hidden Valley Climbing Guide Joshua Tree National Park

 The Eye (5.4)

-Why Climbers Love It: Accessible climbing with outstanding views and minimal approach.
+Why Climbers Love It: Accessible climbing with an unforgettable finish and minimal approach.

 Toe Jam (5.7)